Do Go On - 397 - Aviator Charles Kingsford Smith

 Yep.

-what is your favourite topic you've covered on the show?
+what is your favorite topic you've covered on the show?

 It's difficult to narrow down.